jasonfrowe/2600MultiCart/README.md

 # 2600MultiCart

+**Disclaimer: Codes, PCB designs are provided for entertainment use only.
+You assume all risk of assembly and usage.
+There is the potential to damage your console if mistakes are made.**

 Multi-Cartridge for the Atari 2600+

 Using a Raspberry Pi PICO to emulate a 28C256 32KB EEPROM which is then interfaced to an Atari 2600 cartridge card.